Graveyard of Empires - Chapter 2

 "Yes?" he asked, clicking it on.

-“The Hummingbird is ready,” Gary said on the other end.
-Gary was one of the Ministry mechanics and one of Wade’s oldest friends.
-A regular guy, something rare to find here at the Ministry.
+"The Hummingbird is ready," Gary said on the other end.
+Gary was one of the Ministry mechanics and one of Argus's friends.
+A regular guy; something rare here at the Ministry.

 "Okay," Wade replied.
 "I'm on my way."